logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 1. Save the yaml below to a file and name it `config.yaml`.
 2. Edit the 2-letter region code, if needed.
-The region appears in the `apiVersion: v1 > data: > config.yaml > exporters: ` specification in the yaml code below).
+The region appears in the otel-collector-config ConfigMap under `config.yaml > exporters > logzio: ` specification in the yaml code below).
 3. Deploy the yaml:

 ```